Domain name speculation: Concept

 Specialist and repurposed ccTLDs have also seen elements of domain name speculation.
-One of the best examples is that of the .tv ccTLD which has found the fact that TV is an abbreviation for the word television to be rather lucrative.
-The .mobi TLD is a good example of a specialist TLD in that it is specifically targeted at mobile phones and similar mobile technology.
+One example is the .tv ccTLD, whose registrations have been lucrative since TV is an abbreviation for the word television.
+The .mobi TLD is an example of a specialist TLD in that it is specifically targeted at mobile phones and similar mobile technology.
 The operators of .mobi, mTLD, have reserved some of the premium generic words which will be auctioned off.
 The intent is to create a more level playing field for those interested in developing websites.
 The .mobi premium generic words and phrases list is a good example of the domain names that are at the heart of most early-market domain name speculation.

 Domain name speculators, sometimes known as domainers or domain investors, also register domain names based on seemingly generic phrases such as propertyforsale in the hope that these domain names could be sold later to businesses.
 Some (but not all) domain name investors will try to stay away from domain names containing trademarks as this could be considered cybersquatting.

 Some country code TLDs or sponsored TLDs will have what is referred to as an eligibility or nexus requirement to limit registration to specific geographical or national regions.
 However this does not deter domain name speculation as various options such as using a local agent or company to enable people to register domains in such TLDs exist and have been used.